endrebodi/pyAutoGUI2/README.md

 # PyAutoGUI2
-A GUI interface for PyAutoGUI.

-PyAutoGUI2 stands for PyAutoGUI GUI.
+PyAutoGUI2 stands for PyAutoGUI GUI, it's a GUI interface for PyAutoGUI.

 The app was created with the goal of speeding up creation of PyAutoGUI scripts and it does just that.